opendilab/DI-engine-docs/source/13_envs/evogym.rst

 Verify Installation
 --------------------

-After the installation is complete, you can verify that the installation was successful by running the following command on the command line:
+After installation, you can verify whether if it is successful by running the following command:

 .. code:: shell